vtex/styleguide/react/components/Card/README.md

 A Card is a powerful solution for a visual container, improving the scannabiliy and overall visual organization of a design when well used.
 Use it to group related groups of information.

-It performs best when repeated and when each instance shared a similar structure.
-Avoid using it to encompass the entirety of a page, prefer small to medium sizes.
+It performs best when repeated and when each instance shares a similar structure among each other.
+Avoid using it to encompass the entirety of a page.
+Prefer small to medium sizes.

 Do use call-to-actions, but avoid having too many of them inside the same card.